reactive/data-client/docs/guides/optimistic-updates.md

 </HooksPlayground>

-Try removing `optimisticUpdater` from the increment [Endpoint](../api/Endpoint.md).
+Try removing `getOptimisticResponse` from the increment [Endpoint](../api/Endpoint.md).
 Even without optimistic updates, this race condition can be a real problem.
 While it is less likely with fast endpoints;
 slower or less reliable internet connections means a slow response time no matter how fast the server is.

 The problem is that the responses come back in a different order than they are computed.
 If we can determine the